tiabottger/tiabottger.github.io/_posts/2026-01-20-Successful-idealized-runs.md

 I'm looking to see a phase shift and amplitude increase as the bathymetry shallows.

 #### Velocities
 Estuaries are a machine for amplifying tidal currents because they are so shallow, however as tides propogate further into the estuary frictional forces.
-I'd expect velocities to be at a max at some intermediate value
+I'd expect velocities to be at a max at some intermediate value.